 Where OpenID Stands Today

 In addition, a significant change in backend discovery flows has also facilitated adoption from consumers.
-Whereas legacy implementations from 2005-2008 relied on the claimed identity flow previously described, Janrain Engage introduced a more intuitive button-based interface that employs an OpenID discovery flow known as directed identity.
+Whereas legacy implementations from 2005-2008 relied on the claimed identity flow previously described, Janrain introduced a more intuitive button-based interface that employs an OpenID discovery flow known as directed identity.
 In this flow, the user simply needs to click a button for her preferred login provider, and the website then makes a call to that provider to kickoff the authentication, verify the user’s ID and retrieve profile data.

 Today, OpenID is thriving as an underlying technology to power social logins.
-OpenID is baked into almost every Janrain Engage deployment across more than 350,000 websites.
+OpenID is baked into almost every Janrain deployment across more than 350,000 websites.
 On many of these sites, it is presented as a branded sign-in option for tech-savvy users who choose to delegate their portable identity through an independent third-party service or run their own OpenID server.
-The screenshot below depicts the option to sign-in using OpenID via the Janrain Engage social login widget.
+The screenshot below depicts the option to sign-in using OpenID via the Janrain social login interface.

 The Future of OpenID